Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 • Bottled water and a walking pole

-• Contribution to the host family (built in, no tipping awkwardness)
+• Contribution to the host family (built in, no tipping)

 Not included